A lot of men don’t realize it but low testosterone causes problems in relationships. Low “T” is NOT a ¨HE¨ problem. It’s a ¨WE¨ problem.

-When we talk about low testosterone, men always hog the limelight.
+When we talk about low testosterone, men always seem to be in the limelight.
 But in reality, the sex life, in general, takes a huge hit for both the partners involved!
-Testosterone is a sex hormone responsible for a man’s overall energy and mood levels.
+Testosterone is a sex hormone that is responsible for a man’s overall energy and mood levels.
 Lower testosterone not only decreases his sexual drive but also takes a toll on his emotional levels.
 As a result, the relationship of a couple goes through a rollercoaster of ups and downs.

-Let’s dive in and learn more about low testosterone, the signs to look for, how it affects your relationship with your partner, and ways you can deal with it.
+Let’s dive in and learn more about low testosterone, the signs to look for, how it affects your relationship with your partner, and ways you can help to increase with it.

-What are Testosterones and Its Role in Men’s Health?
+What Is Testosterone and the Role it plays in Men’s Health?

-Testosterone is a male-defining hormone and an anabolic steroid that is responsible for the development of male attributes.
-It is crucial for fueling their sex drive and for building the muscle mass.
+Testosterone is an androgen or basically a male sex hormone that is responsible for the development of male attributes.
+It is crucial for fueling sex drive and for building the muscle mass.

 It is primarily produced by the testicles and plays a key role in several male attributes like sperm productivity, male libido, body hair, sperm production, and its motility.
-This hormone regulates a man’s fat distribution and also maintains their bone density.
-Medicine Net Site.
+This hormone regulates a man’s fat distribution and also maintains bone density. ((Medicine Net Site.
 (Reviewed 2016, May 13).
 Medical Definition of Testosterone.
-Retrieved from https://www.medicinenet.com/script/main/art.asp?articlekey=5747
+Retrieved from https://www.medicinenet.com/script/main/art.asp?articlekey=5747))

 Testosterone peaks during adolescence and naturally declines after the age of thirty.
 While the normal levels start to drop with age, low testosterone may also relate to a serious medical condition.